Catherine22/Associate-Android-Developer-Practice/README.md

 - Run a lot of parallel small works.
 - There are a couple of ThreadPools: FixedThreadPool, CachedThreadPool and ScheduledThreadPool.

+1. FixedThreadPool
-1. FixedThreadPool: A thread pool with fixed number of threads.
+    - A thread pool with fixed number of threads.
     - Instead of building a fixed thread pool with random number of threads, you should check how many processors your device have to avoid out of memory or high latency.
 E.g. ```val coreCount = Runtime.getRuntime().availableProcessors() // in my case, it's six.```.

-    - In RxJava, ```Schedulers.computation()``` refers to FixedThreadPool.
+2. CachedThreadPool

-2. CachedThreadPool: A thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available.
+    - A thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available.
     - Notice, CachedThreadPool may cause out of memory or high latency.

-    - In Rxjave, ```Schedulers.io()``` create CachedThreadPool.
+3. ScheduledThreadPool

-3. ScheduledThreadPool: A thread pool that can schedule commands to run after a ginven delay, or to execute periodically.
+    - A thread pool that can schedule commands to run after a ginven delay, or to execute periodically.

 [Read more](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Executors.html)